jluk/ACC-Documentation/README.md

 ## Feedback
 [Internal] Please provide feedback on the Cloud Console Teams discussion.

-Please utilize the feedback icons in Ibiza to provide feedback about the ACC.

 ## Updates
-* Mounting storage - initial state live
+* Mounting storage - initial state live (currently as `clouddrive` directory found in user's HOME)
 * Tooling 2.0 - TBD
 * Force restart - TBD

 ## Known Preview Issues
 1. Open issue with CLI 2.0 performance
 2. Force kill/restart is coming soon, if your console freezes please open an issue with repro details.
 Refreshing the page and relaunching the console acts as a force restart for now.
+3. Portal tabs left inactive for long periods of time will have tokens expire, this can disable reactivating the console.
+Please refresh your page to fix this.